bitmovin/bitmovin-player-flutter/README.md

 ## Providing a Bitmovin Player License Key
 When a `Player` instance is created, it will need a Bitmovin Player license key which has to be set in the `PlayerConfig` that is used to create the `Player`.

-To obtain a bitmovin player license key, please visit [Bitmovin's Dashboard](bitmovin.com/dashboard).
+To obtain a Bitmovin Player license key, please visit [Bitmovin's Dashboard](https://bitmovin.com/dashboard).
 Furthermore, make sure to associate your iOS and Android app bundle identifiers with your license key.
 More information on that can be found [here](https://bitmovin.com/docs/player/getting-started/ios#step-3-configure-your-player-license).

 Now, you can provide your license key via the `PlayerConfig`:
 ```dart